Educational Pictures: Production in New York

-By 1936, for economic reasons, Educational had been concentrating its production in New York.
-Earle Hammons invited Keaton to make comedies there, perhaps in a bid for Keaton to relocate.
-Keaton agreed to three New York productions, but returned to California where he finished out his Educational series.
+Hammons then invited Buster Keaton to make comedies in New York, perhaps in a bid for Keaton to relocate.
+Keaton agreed to three New York productions (Blue Blazes, Mixed Magic, and The Chemist) but returned to California where he finished out his Educational series.
 Buster Keaton was Educational's most expensive talent and Hammons, forced to economize, could no longer afford the comedian's services.
-Hammons closed the west coast studio after the last Keaton short was completed.
+Hammons discontinued west coast operations after the last Keaton short was completed in 1937.